dnl2k/Mel_BiLSTM/readme.md

 ## Future work

-New spatial localization algorithm needs to be developed.
+Improved spatial localization algorithm needs to be developed.

 More field experiments need to be conducted to evaluate the network performance.